Question: What preparation should the entrants do for the judges site visit?

 Question: What will happen on the visit?

 Typically the judges will find a suitable spot somewhere in the building where they can get a more in depth understanding about the project and how it came together.
-Although it will be a quick overview of the project covering from the initial brief given, through design and contractor procurement to completion, this will concentrate on any aspects of the project that may have been unusual or particularly challenging.
+Although it will be a quick overview of the project, covering the initial brief through to design, contractor procurement and completion, the judges will concentrate on any aspects of the project that may have been unusual or particularly challenging.
 This generally takes around half an hour.

 Question: What will the judges be looking at on their visit?

 They will also be looking at the overall design, and how well it fits within its context.
-At least as important however, will be the discussion that takes place during the visit.
+Just as will be the discussion that takes place during the visit.

 Question: What makes a building score highly?